Zhizn: History

 The magazine was, in effect, self-censored for three or four months, but eventually the government reinstated Elagin and censorship problems returned.
 The government finally closed the magazine down in April 1901 when it found out about revolutionary socialists (supposedly Boris Savinkov, Gariushin and Tatarov) using the magazine's offices for their secret meetings.

-Later in 1901 Posse moved to Ireland and then to London and began looking for a way to resume publication of the magazine, this time free of censorship.
+Later in 1901, Posse moved to Ireland and then to London and began looking for a way to resume publication of the magazine, this time free of censorship.
 Although Ariadna Tyrkova-Williams (then Ariadna Borman)'s mission to Gorky, who was living in exile in Yalta at the time, in November 1901 proved unsuccessful, Posse eventually formed the "Zhizn Social-Democratic Group" with V. D. Velichkina and Vladimir Bonch-Bruevich, who provided financial and distribution support.
 The group published another 5 issues of Zhizn in London between April and August 1902.
 The last issue, "September–December 1902", was published in Geneva in December 1902.
 This foreign-published version of Zhizn was increasingly opposed to the more radical version of Marxism espoused by Georgy Plekhanov, Lenin and other supporters of the rival social democratic newspapers Iskra and Zarya.

-Twelve issues of a companion magazine, Listki Zhizni (Life Leaflets) were published by Posse (as "F. Rosin") in London between May 15, 1902 (Gregorian calendar) and December 12, 1902 as a "non-factional Social-Democratic organ".
+Twelve issues of a companion magazine, Listki Zhizni (lit.
+'Life Leaflets') were published by Posse (as "F. Rosin") in London between 15 May 1902 (Gregorian calendar) and 12 December 1902 as a "non-factional Social-Democratic organ".
 Several volumes in an irregular "Zhizn Library" series were also published in 1902.

 The "Zhizn Social-Democratic Group" ceased to exist and publication stopped when Bonch-Bruevich had a falling out with Posse and left the group, joining Iskra and taking his distribution network with him.
 Bonch-Bruevich also transferred 19 manuscripts from Zhizns portfolio to Iskra against the wishes of the "Zhizn Social-Democratic Group", which caused a controversy in early 1903.

-As a Modern Newspaper 2001-

-In 1991, the Zhizn publishing house was formed which began establishing regional newspapers in Russia.
-By 2001, the number had grown to 30, and all titles were merged into a new national newspaper, Zhizn.
-By 2005, Zhizn was the third most read national newspaper in Russia with a circulation of 2.1m.

-Presently, the Zhizn is regarded as a tabloid and a typical "yellow press".
-The newspaper is often providing gossip, scandals and questionable facts.